 CSA: Community Supported Agriculture

 For a weekly box of vegetables from the farm, consider buying a share in Waterpenny Farm CSA (Community Supported Agriculture).
 In 2013 we will offer 19 weeks of vegetables from June through early October.
-We have Wednesday delivery sites in Arlington (at the SRA building at 3434 Washington Boulevard) and in Lorton (at the Capital Area Food bank warehouse at 6833 Hill Park Drive) we also serve the Rappahannock county area, with shareholders picking up on the farm on Thursdays; We offer full shares for a family of 4 or 2 vegetarians, and half shares for one or 2 people.
+We have Wednesday delivery sites in Arlington (at the SRA building at 3434 Washington Boulevard) and in Lorton (at the Capital Area Food bank warehouse at 6833 Hill Park Drive).
+We have a Warrenton Drop-off at Whiffletree Farm's farm store.
+We also serve the Rappahannock county area through CSA and an on-farm stand.
+Shareholders picking up on the farm on Thursdays.
+We offer full shares for a family of 4 or 2 vegetarians, and half shares for one or 2 people.
 Shares include a newsletter with recipes and opportunities to visit the farm for special events.

 About CSAsCSA farms are funded by shareholders who purchase advance shares from the farm in exchange for a weekly supply of fresh produce during the growing season.
 Over 500 CSAs in the U.S., all created since the mid-1990s, now help establish partnerships between farmers and their customers.